AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_web.md

 1. Use either of the following two approaches to retrieve the thread ID:
 - Retrieve the thread list in a chat group by calling `getChatThreads`, and locate the ID of the thread that you want to join.
-- Retrieve the thread ID within the `xxx#onChatThreadChange` callback that you receive.
+- Retrieve the thread ID within the `onChatThreadChange` callback that you receive.
 2. Call `joinChatThread` to pass in the thread ID and join the specified thread.

-In a multi-device scenario, all the other devices receive the `xxx#onMultiDeviceEvent` callback triggered by the `xxx` event.
+In a multi-device scenario, all the other devices receive the `onMultiDeviceEvent` callback triggered by the `chatThreadJoin` event.

 The following code sample shows how to join a thread: